zesty-io/plugin-blog/README.md

-# module-blog
+# Zesty.io Plugin - Blog
-Blog Schema with Authors, Categories, and Tags for Zesty.io
+Blog Schema with Authors, Categories, and Tags for Zesty.io.
+Mimics a simple Wordpress blog.